Shopping cart

 Experiment: Neural Adaptation

-In this experiment, you’ll investigate how sensory neurons adapt to constant stimuli, a process called neural adaptation.
-Using a cockroach leg, you’ll observe how neurons respond initially to touch and then tune out unchanging pressure over time.
+In this experiment, you’ll investigate how sensory neurons adapt to constant stimuli—a process called neural adaptation.
+Using a cockroach leg, you’ll observe how neurons respond to an initial touch and then tune out unchanging pressure over time.
 This phenomenon helps us understand how the nervous system filters out unnecessary information.

 What Will You Learn?